tintinthong/efficient-programmer/list.md

 - [ ] explore missing values by count and graph

 ## Hangman Urban-Dictionary
-- [ ] get n words
-- [ ] only use words that are not inside definition condition
-- [ ] fix why 'you win' is not working
-- [ ] give answer after loss
-- [ ] show button to restart upon finish

 ## Vue OMDB Website
 - [ ] put rating in card